 By Hillsdale College Online Courses April 24, 2015

 According to Professor Kenneth Calvert, Common Core, well-intentioned from the beginning, will utterly fail its students.
 Rather than raising the educational standard in the United States, it codifies and federally enforces mediocrity.
-Worse yet, in regulating education the federal government has overstepped its constitutional boundaries, by attempting to control teaching methods, preventing teachers from exercising their craft effectively.
+Worse yet, in regulating education the federal government has overstepped its constitutional boundaries, by attempting to control teaching strategies, preventing teachers from exercising their craft effectively.

 The following video is a clip from Q&A 5 of Hillsdale’s Online Course: “A Proper Understanding of K-12 Education: Theory and Practice,” featuring Kenneth Calvert, Associate Professor of History and Headmaster of Hillsdale Academy, and John J. Miller, Director of the Dow Journalism Program.